-According to the re-analysis of Schildgen et al. (2018), of the 32 sites identified in the Herman et al. (2013) study as 940 showing sufficient thermochronometric data to resolve an erosion rate history over the past 6 Ma, 23 of them were what they called "spurious".
-Furthermore, for those cases that were not spurious, and many sites that were argued to be spurious, they interpreted the cause as either "tectonic" or "glacial", where glacial refers to Quaternary changes in erosion rate associated with the onset of glaciation.
-This second point will be discussed later (Section 6.2).
+According to the reanalysis of Schildgen et al. (2018), of the 32 sites identified in the Herman et al. (2013) study as showing sufficient thermochronometric data to resolve an erosion rate history over the past 6 Ma, 23 of them were what they called "spurious".
+Furthermore, for those cases that were not spurious and many sites that were argued to be spurious, they interpreted the cause as either "tectonic" or "glacial", where glacial refers to Quaternary changes in erosion rate associated with the onset of glaciation.
+This second point will be discussed later (Sect.
+6.2).
 The first issue, whether or not results are justified or spurious, will be assessed here.
-Although Schildgen et al. (2018) applied a variety of criteria as to what constitutes a spurious result, we will focus here only on the question of potential spatial correlation bias, where this is defined as inappropriate spatial averaging of data resulting in a false acceleration.
+Although Schildgen et al. (2018) applied a variety of criteria as to what constitutes a spurious result, we will focus here only on the question of potential spatial correlation bias, where this is de-